 Subtype one is known as erythematotelangiectatic rosacea (ETR), which is associated with symptoms such as facial redness, flushing, and the appearance of blood vessels.
 Subtype two is referred to as papulopustular (acne) rosacea.
 This is associated with acne-like breakouts and can affect more middle-aged women than men.
 Subtype three is known as rhinophyma, a rare form of skin thickening on the nose.
 It mostly affects men and can be accompanied by other subtypes of rosacea.
 The fourth subtype is ocular rosacea, which exhibits symptoms mostly visible around the eye.

 What Lifestyle Changes can be made to Help Manage Rosacea?

 Since many patients experience rosacea flare-ups after performing a specific action or activity, it is recommended to avoid activities that may trigger it.
 By keeping an active measurement of triggers, it can be easier to manage behaviors and reduce rosacea symptoms.
 If you are outside, it is recommended to keep yourself tightly bundled up with a scarf to avoid excessive skin exposure to the cold, windy temperatures.
 If you use cleansers or skin care products, make sure they are hypoallergenic and do not irritate your skin.
 It is also recommended to refrain from using products containing alcohol.

 To learn more about how laser therapy can help treat your rosacea, make an appointment with Clinical Aesthetics today by calling our office.

 Register to Receive Special Monthly Offers!

 When you sign up for our newsletter you will get access to our monthly deals.
-For this month, we are offering $10.00 off first service for new electrolysis patients and $25.00 off first custom facial for new aesthetics patients.
+For this month, we are offering $25.00 off first custom facial for new aesthetics patients.